Tuesday, June 5, 2009

 With BIG ASS ugly fish!

 The aquarium features 65,000 fish featuring stingray, sharks and dolphins that were flown in from the Solomon Islands in the South Pacific.

 Then out to the park.
 The tube channels run throughout the entire park and offer you various rides…waterfalls, fast currents or mega waves.
 Just stay on your floaty and you’re in for an exciting tubing experience.

 As I said earlier, everyone is in various stages of undress…except for muslim women.
-They wear a more traditional suited to their Islam views and values.
-But good lord it has to be hot under all of that – and heavy!!!
+They wear more traditional bathing gear better suited to their Islam views and values.
+But good lord it has to be hot under all of that black – and heavy when wet!!!

 Even younger girls stay covered up…

 These were the different hell rides you could take on your inner tube.
 Good lesson learned on the first ride down…lift UP your butt!
 I now have a bruise on my left cheek that rivals anything I’ve had before!
 But the rides were great and I took them all!

 This one – The Plunge – was particularly exciting and I – like everyone else walked away from it pulling my suit out of my butt!